This post was originally published February 27, 2023 and has been edited with a new tutorial video

 As a reminder, here’s what our house looked like when we bought it and how we fell in love with it.

-I think I fell in love with the potential of it more than where it was at because it’s quite plain.
+I think I fell in love with the potential of it more than where it was at because it’s quite plain and hadn’t been given much love.
 Once I posted a picture of the facade on Instagram, the children of the original owners reached out and said that their parents had modeled it after a home in Nauvoo, Illinois, as you saw on the show.

 Inspired by Nauvoo, Illinois